Climate and Clothing

 Winter Facts: How to Love Winter

-Wintertime in Toronto may seem a little frightening if you have never experienced snow or cold temperatures before.
-The following Q&A will help you prepare for winter and possibly learn to love it!
+Wintertime in Toronto may seem a little frightening if you've never experienced snow or cold temperatures before.
+The following will help you prepare for winter and possibly learn to love it!

 You may also be interested in a 4th year international student's words of advice about winter for the newly arrived!